 Ethical Standards Framework

-20 The power to consider and grant dispensations to Members where:
+(xx) exercise the power to consider and grant dispensations to Members where:

-· The political balance is affected to the extent that it could affect the outcome of a vote relating to the business.
+§ the political balance is affected to the extent that it could affect the outcome of a vote relating to the business.

 Standards Sub-Committee Terms of Reference

-21 To consider investigation reports in respect of Code of Conduct complaints that are referred to it by the Monitoring Officer.
+(i) To consider investigation reports in respect of Code of Conduct complaints that are referred to it by the Monitoring Officer.

-22.3 That the Member has failed to comply with the Code of Conduct and a sanction and/or an informal resolution should be imposed.
+§ that the Member has failed to comply with the Code of Conduct and a sanction and/or an informal resolution should be imposed.

-23 The sub-committee may impose any action or combination of actions available to it, or impose any informal resolution or combination of informal resolutions as are available to it either by law or policy.
+(iii) The sub-committee may impose any action or combination of actions available to it, or impose any informal resolution or combination of informal resolutions as are available to it either by law or policy.

-24 After making a finding the sub-committee shall, as soon as reasonably practicable, provide written notice of its findings and the reason for its decision to the Member and the complainant.
+(iv) After making a finding the sub-committee shall, as soon as reasonably practicable, provide written notice of its findings and the reason for its decision to the Member and the complainant.